Skip to Content

 1. Preheat a range top grill pan over medium high heat.

-3. Place the tuna on the grill pan, being sure to place it so that the grill marks are where you want them.
-Cook 2 -5 minutes each side (depending on how rare you like your tuna) Baste while cooking.
+5. Place the tuna on the grill pan, being sure to place it so that the grill marks are where you want them.
+Cook 2 -5 minutes each side (depending on how rare you like your tuna).
+Baste the tuna with the marinade while it cooks.

 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive a small commission from the sale, but the price is the same for you.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."